 “Rather than focusing on simply applying the consequences, we also want to do the relational and skill work to get the youth once again becoming positive members of our community.”

 As with many group living settings, Rogue Valley also has a reward system for positive behavior, such as extra phone calls or treats.
 Youth are categorized in four different behavioral levels.
 As they move up a level, they must have a certain number of weeks of positive behavior.
 The fourth level is called Leading the Change, and youth at that level serve as mentors.

-When Campbell was involved in his fight, he had been just short of moving up to level three.
+When C. was involved in his fight, he had been just short of moving up to level three.
 The conflict moved him down in rank.

 “I got set back, but it was my fault,” he admitted. “(Staff) give privileges when you do good, but the consequences are fair.”

 Reflecting on the recent three-person fight and the subsequent apology letter, Guisinger said it was a perfect example of an overall change in the way both staff and youth approach conflicts.